The Growlers

-The Growlers is an American band from Southern California.
+The Growlers is an American band from southern California.
 They began their career in the Orange County city of Dana Point, California in 2006.
 They are currently based in Costa Mesa.
 The band is currently composed of singer Brooks Nielsen and keyboard player/guitarist Kyle Straka.
 They have released seven albums, several EPs and a number of singles.
 The band's sound has been described as "a trademark style of music that somehow combines surf, pop, rock and beat" which has been labeled "Beach Goth".

 History

 Singer Brooks Nielsen and music director/guitarist Matt Taylor met in middle school in the beach town of Dana Point, California, bonding over surfing, skating, and partying.
-When offered the chance to perform at a house party, the duo quickly wrote their first six songs in a single day, leading to the first incarnation of the band that would eventually become The Growlers.
+When offered the chance to perform at a house party, the duo quickly wrote their first six songs in a single day, leading to the first incarnation of the band that would eventually become The Growlers, which consisted of Nielsen and Taylor, along with Clark Davidson on Keys, and Brian Stewart on drums.